 Crashing crescendos, soul touching vocals, heart clenching rhythms and eardrum rattling bass lines.
 A community united in shared revelry.
 Hinde's Harare debut.
 Nitefreak's homecoming.
 An Afro house nirvana.

-While his last performance in Harare at Afrobeyond was just 18 months ago, his return to the city with HiNDE, the event he pioneered, was as an artist of a significantly different statue.
-Yet the change is not with just him, but the Afro house landscape in Zimbabwe.
+While his last performance in Harare at Afrobeyond was just 18 months ago, his return to the city with HiNDE, the event he pioneered, was as an artist of a significantly different stature.
+Yet the change is not with just him, but the Afro house landscape in Zimbabwe as a whole.
 So much so that Queen Of Hearts felt a little too small for HiNDE's debut in Harare.

 In partnership with Samuel Cosmic Roots, Afrobeyond, and Bulawayo Exclusive Events, the 4th edition of HiNDE brought together a curated experience of house music, that could rival any event we've had in recent memory.
 The baton of DJ decks was passed from one act to the next, with each elevating the level of dexterity on display and the level of difficulty Shazam had in discovering track IDs.